h15200/notes/system-design.md

 1. Understand the question

-Ask questions to understand the contraints and use cases
+Ask questions to understand the constraints and use cases

 - Who are our users and what are their needs?
 - what is the exact scope of the problem?